bioinformatics-ca/HTG_2021/main_HTseq2019.md

 [Lecture]()

-* We have set up 30 instances on the Amazon cloud - one for each student.
+* We have set up instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
-If you plan on using Linux or Mac OS X, please download [this certificate](http://main.oicrcbw.ca/private/CBWNY.pem).
-Otherwise if you plan on using Windows (with Putty and Winscp), please download [this certificate](http://main.oicrcbw.ca/private/CBWNY.ppk).
+The certificates will be uploaded to Slack.
+If you plan on using Linux or Mac OS X, Please use CBWHT.pem; Otherwise if you plan on using Windows (with Putty), please use CBWHT.ppk.

+You can also download from here.
+[Mac/Linux certificate](http://ht.oicrcbw.ca/private/CBWHT.pem), [Windows certificate](http://ht.oicrcbw.ca/private/CBWHT.ppk).

 [Lab Practical](https://bioinformaticsdotca.github.io/htseq_2019_module3_lab)